lorenzoridolfi9/Japanese-newspapers-classification/README.md

 Train-set | 0.70
 Test-set | 0.60

--   reaches 0.70 accuracy in the train set, 0.60 in the validation set and 0.60 in the test set, with 10 epochs, 3 layers, 128 neurons for the first two layers and 23 in the last layer.
+-   Hyperparameters: 10 epochs, 3 layers, 128 neurons for the first two layers and 23 in the last layer.